kmontag/modeStep/README.md

 ### SoftStep 2

-No presets or special configuration are required on the SoftStep.
+No presets or special configuration are required on the SoftStep - just make sure your device firmware is up to date (v2.0.3 or newer).
-Make sure your device firmware is up to date (v2.0.3 or newer).
+The controller will be placed into hosted mode.

 ## Intro